AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 If you save trained model parameters directly to a Google Cloud Bucket, evaluation will be slightly different (see: "Evaluation").

 ### Evaluation
-Evaluate your model by running:
+Evaluate your model for polarity by running:

 ``` bash
 python scripts/natinst_evaluate.py $EXPERIMENT_NAME test_data.jsonl --model_iters 6250
 ```

-for polarity.

 `$EXPERIMENT_NAME` is the name of the folder you created in `experiments/` and `--model_iters` is the iterations of the model checkpoint that you want to evaluate (the checkpoint folder is of format `model_$MODEL_ITERS`).
 To generate `test_data.jsonl`, look at or run `run_polarity.sh` (see: "Running Scripts").
 Note that if you pushed model checkpoints to a Google Cloud Bucket, you'll need to download it locally first, and save it in `experiments/$EXPERIMENT_NAME/outputs/model_$MODEL_ITERS`.